jllaines/codefather/README.md

   codeReviews?: {
     /** If true, goodfellas responsible for modified files will be assigned on relevant pull requests, except the committers.
 Defaults to true. */
     autoAssignGoodfellas: boolean;
-    /** If true, caporegimes will be assigned on every pull request except the committers.
+    /** If true, caporegimes will be assigned on every pull request, except the committers.
 Defaults to false. */
     autoAssignCaporegimes: boolean;
   };
   /** Group users into teams.
 Crew names and composition are flexible in CLI mode but should match your github teams if used in a Github Action */